- May 19, 2022

 - Pricing for Adometry: Free to all eligible advertisers already using Google Analytics

 5. Bizible – Focused on B2B marketing, Bizible was acquired by Marketo, who in turn was acquired by Adobe.
 The platform uses granular performance data and machine learning forecasts to track B2B buyer journeys.
+UPDATE: Bizible is now part of Adobe.

 - Good fit for: B2B marketers